 1917 - Estalishment of the Fire Company

-The Union Deposit Volunteer Fire Company, better known as Company 47, is an all volunteer company that proudly protects the residents of South Hanover Township and neighboring communities.
+The South Hanover Volunteer Fire Company, better known as Company 47, is an all volunteer company that proudly protects the residents of South Hanover Township and neighboring communities.
 From its modest beginning in 1917 it has developed into the fire company it is today.

 The first firehouse was an old school house purchased for 1 dollar.
 A model T Ford was fitted with hand pumpers.
 In 1946, an old government surplus truck was purchased from Middletown Air Depot.
 It was only used for a few years before a cracked engine block forced its retirement.